Telephone numbers in the Netherlands: Geographical telephone numbers

 Since the reorganization of the telephone system in 1995, Dutch geographical numbers consist of 9 digits.
 The numbering plan implements a system of area codes.
 An area code consists of two or three digits.
 The larger cities and areas have two digits with a subscriber number of seven digits, permitting more local numbers.
 Smaller areas use three digits with a six-digit subscriber number.

 Geographic numbers are allocated in blocks to telecommunications providers.
 However, a telephone number from a block allocated to a certain provider may no longer be serviced by the original assignee due to number portability; subscribers who switch providers can take their number with them.

 When dialled within the Netherlands, the domestic trunk access code 0 must be dialled before the telephone number, extending the dialling sequence to 10 digits.
-If dialling from overseas, the 0 (Zero) in front of the prefix must be omitted.
+If dialling from abroad, the 0 (Zero) in front of the prefix must be omitted.

 Before the 1995 reorganization, area codes were restricted to towns.
 This was lifted and multiple towns may now share an area code.
 The following table lists only one town for each area code, and it includes the trunk access code (0).